Biden on sexual assault allegation: ‘never, never happened’

 “The former staffer has said she filed a complaint back in 1993,” Biden said.
 “But she does not have a record of this alleged complaint.
 The papers from my Senate years that I donated to the University of Delaware do not contain personnel files.”

-Biden said, “There is only one place a complaint of this kind could be – the National Archives.
-The National Archives is where the records are kept.”
+Biden said, “There is only one place a complaint of this kind could be – the National Archives.”

+The former vice president said “there are so many inconsistencies” in Reade’s various accounts.
+But Biden said he does not “question her motive.”
+He said that over his five decades in public life, none of his employees, including Reade, were asked to sign nondisclosure agreements.

+“There’s no NDA signed,” Biden said.
+“No one’s ever signed, I’ve never asked anybody to sign an NDA.
+There are no NDAs, period, in my case.
+None.”

 Democrats, meanwhile, are in an awkward position of vigorously validating women who come forward with their stories while defending the man who will be their standard-bearer in what many in the party consider the most important election of their lifetimes.